briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 ### 126.0311   Net profits

-“Net profits” means, for taxable years prior to 2005, a net gain from the operation of a business, profession, enterprise, or other activity after provision for all ordinary and necessary expenses either paid or accrued in accordance with the accounting system used by the taxpayer for federal income
+"Net profits" means, for taxable years prior to 2005, a net gain from the operation of a business, profession, enterprise, or other activity after provision for all ordinary and necessary expenses either paid or accrued in accordance with the accounting system used by the taxpayer for federal income